JCamp 180 Professional Development Opportunities

 Good data practices will help sustain your camp for years to come.
 JCamp 180's Data2Donors program will provide you with a systematic and supportive approach to increasing the total number of accurate Alumni records in your donor database, and then run your data through programs to help identify prospective major donors from among your camp's community.
 The result will be increased capacity to turn your database into donors of camp.

-A cohort of camps for 2016 has already been selected.
-We are hoping to run Data2Donors again in 2017 - the program would most likely kick off in the late Spring of 2017 and run through early 2018.
+We are hoping to run Data2Donors again in 2017 - the program would most likely run from Fall 2017 until Fall 2018 if we receive enough interest.
 If you are interested in taking part in the program, please fill out the application form.